Uterine prolapse: Outcomes

 Overall, it appears that quality of life was found to be significantly improved for people with pelvic organ prolapse after surgical or pessary management.

 It can be difficult to determine success when discussing the outcomes of surgical intervention for pelvic organ prolapse due to multiple factors that can define success, such as anatomic success versus patient-reported outcome measures.
-Improvement of vaginal bulge symptoms after surgery appears to be more of a measure of success for patients themselves than does anatomic success alone.
+Improvement of symptoms after surgery appears to be more of a measure of success for patients themselves, than does anatomic success alone.

 The rate of pelvic organ prolapse recurrence following surgery depends on several factors, the most significant being patient age (patients younger than 60 years have higher likelihood of recurrence), POP-Q stage (POP-Q greater than 3 has higher likelihood of recurrence), surgeon's experience performing the procedure, and prior history of pelvic surgery.
-Additionally, the type of surgery, for instance vaginal versus abdominal, also affects recurrence rate.
+Additionally, the surgical approach, for instance vaginal versus abdominal, also affects recurrence rate.
 The rates of reoperation following pelvic organ prolapse surgery ranges from 3.4% to 9.7%.
 Reoperation rates appear to be higher with transvaginal mesh repair compared to other procedures, due in part to complications such as mesh exposure.